 Traditional banks face challenges and insufficient return on equity, while fintechs and specialist players with innovative products can generate profits.
 Differences are evident across geographies, with banks in Asia and the Middle East currently the best-valued, while European banks face increased pressure from a potential recession.

 This overview is based on data from McKinsey's Global Banking Annual Review, which identifies key trends and risks in the banking sector.
-The research shows that the best specialisms, depending on capitalization, are banks with a focus on payments, which can be improved through data enrichment and the use of innovative technology.
+The research shows that the best specialisms, depending on capitalisation, are banks with a focus on payments, which can be improved through data enhancement and the use of innovative technology.
 These trends are impacting banking markets around the world, from European and US banks to banks in emerging Asian countries.

 The strategies mentioned above can help banks increase customer activity on the app and improve the user experience with banking services.
 In today's digital age, it is crucial for banks to be innovative and offer modern solutions that meet customer needs and expectations.
 Investing in mobile app development and creating an environment that actively engages customers can be beneficial for a bank both financially and in terms of acquiring new customers and retaining existing ones.